Mhadei Wildlife Sanctuary: Geography

 Elevations among the hills of the sanctuary range from 560 m in the center to 200 m in the west.
 The sanctuary includes the Vagheri Hills, some of the highest peaks in North Goa.
 Vagheri peak at elevation560 m, the highest in the sanctuary, is near the village of Keri in Sanquelim.
 Other peaks in Goa include Sonsogor, the highest in Goa at 1166 m, Catlanchimauli 1107 m, Vaguerim 1100 m and Morlemchogar1000 m.

-A unique discovery of the Vagheri hills is the presence of a flowing lake or waterbody shaped in the exact map of India, midway to climbing the hill while looking down at the valley.

-The Mhadei River, known downstream as the Mandovi River, the lifeline of the state of Goa, originates in Karnataka, travels in Karnataka, passes 9.4 km through the Mahdei Wildlife Sanctuary and meets the Arabian Sea at Panaji after traveling 81.2 km in Goa.
-See map showing rivers in Mhadei Wildlife sanctuary.
+The Mhadei River, known downstream as the Mandovi River, the lifeline of the state of Goa, originates in Karnataka, passes 9.4 km through the Mahdei Wildlife Sanctuary and meets the Arabian Sea at Panaji after traveling 81.2 km in Goa.